scverse/squidpy/docs/source/tutorials.rst

 External tutorials
 ------------------
-This section contains tutorials showcasing how :mod:`squidpy` can interface with external libraries.
+This section contains tutorials showcasing how :mod:`squidpy` can be interfaced with external libraries.

 .. nbgallery::
     :glob: